lightningWhite/keyhole/README.md

 annoying.
 This is a program that helps remedy this by securely storing them for lookup.
 This is a command line application.

+## Using Keyhole

+Keyhole can be used as a raw python application or as a containerized application.
+To run the raw python application, just run `python keyhole.py`.
+This, of course, is after installing the dependencies listed below.

+To run the containerized application, first build the container in the cloned
+directory:
+* `docker build . -t keyhole:0.1.1`

+Once the container is built, it can be run with the following command:
+* `docker run --rm -ti -v keyhole_vol:/usr/src/app/.keyhole/ keyhole:0.1.1`

+This will mount a volume so the data can be persisted.

 ## Features

 * Multiple user logins